ITISFoundation/osparc-manual/docs/welcome/background.md

 # Background - About the SPARC Program

-o<sup>2</sup>S<sup>2</sup>PARC is part of the NIH Common Fund’s [SPARC program](https://commonfund.nih.gov/Sparc/).
+*osparc* is part of the NIH Common Fund’s [SPARC program](https://commonfund.nih.gov/Sparc/).
 The program focuses on increasing the understanding of peripheral nerves and how their electrical signals control internal organ function, with a view to advance neuromodulation therapies in order to make treatments more effective.
 It is structured as a consortium and consists of four components:

 * SPARC 1: Anatomical and Functional Mapping of the Innervation of Major Internal Organs
 * SPARC 2: Next Generation Tools and Technologies